Market Science: Square of Twelve

 Just a few of the topics addressed in this book include: use of the horizontal (price) and vertical (time) angles and how the "Price-Time Radius VectorTM (PTVTM)" defines their location, how price-time measurements made in the early stages of a growth spiral define the extent of movements decades later, how to use different data sources and time units to simultaneously arrive at an indication of trend change, celestial correlations with the square of twelve, ten clear signals the soybean market gave in 5/1994 that a major top had just been hit (the drop after this top was the largest in five years).

-TestimonialChart 1 below shows why Volume II of this series is so important.
+TestimonialChart 1.A below shows why Volume II of this series is so important.
 It is in that work that this long-term cycle is revealed.
 This cycle was discovered in the soybean market by using the techniques disclosed in Four-Dimensional Stock Market Structures And Cycles, proving that the same techniques apply to all markets.

 There is a clear and easy to understand natural cause for this cycle, which is explained in Volume II.
 The predictability of this cycle has been very reliable.
 It defined the tops in 1920, 1948, 1973 and the bottoms in 1932, 1961, 1986.
-This cycle arrived again in the year 2001, which explains the great price volatility after that time.

-CHART 1 - LONG-TERM CYCLE CASH SOYBEANS (1913-1994)
+CHART 1.A - LONG-TERM CYCLE CASH SOYBEANS (1913-1994)

 Chart-I